kragen/derctuo/markdown/adiabatic-separation.md

 the moving gas to leave the heat behind.
 The process is reversible, so it can also be used as a heat engine, essentially a Stirling engine where the mass of the air itself acts as a piston.
-In either case, there is a temperature gradient along the "regenerator".
+In either case, there is a temperature gradient along the “regenerator”.
 Many thermoacoustic machines using these two effects are known.

 Regular gas chromatography